Can I get life insurance if I’ve suffered a heart attack?

 - Do you have follow-up appointments planned with your doctor or are you still receiving treatments?
 Follow up appointments that are short, sweet, and only occasional show a smooth and relatively uncomplicated recovery.

 - What is the contact information for your doctor?
-The underwriter might want to get in touch with your doctor to clarify or glean more details.
+The underwriter might want to get in touch with your doctor to clarify details.

 Getting life insurance after a heart attack is possible, but you’ll need to be an active participant in improving overall health.
 For a policy that suits your needs, shop the market to compare providers.